mendix/docs/content/best-practices/architecture/integration/service-integration.md

 These are some typical synchronous service scenarios:

-* Request-reply interfaces with REST and SOAP
+* Request-reply interfaces with REST and SOAP, see section 3
-* Data retrieval with OData, REST, SOAP, or direct SQL
+* Transeferring business events when using internal queues, see section 3.1 and 3.2
-* Legacy integration to older RPC protocols on mid-range systems or to mainframe transactions
+* Data retrieval with OData, REST, SOAP, or direct SQL, see section 4
-* API management and other external gateways to, for example, EDI, SWIFT, or EDIFACT protocols for busines-to-business transactions
+* Legacy integration to older RPC protocols on mid-range systems or to mainframe transactions, see section 5
-* Process orchestration where we need to know that the target received and processed the message
+* API management and other external gateways to, for example, EDI, SWIFT, or EDIFACT protocols for busines-to-business transactions, see <<INtegration Layers>> https://documentation-accp.cfapps.io/best-practices/architecture/integration/integration-layers
-* Transeferring business events when using internal queues
+* Process orchestration where we need to know that the target received and processed the message, see section <<Process Integration>> https://documentation-accp.cfapps.io/best-practices/architecture/integration/process-integration
-* CI/CD and test automation orchestration
+* CI/CD integration, test automation and some health-checks for monitoring, see <<Ops and CI/CD Integration>>

-Synchronous integration styles are the most commonly used and easiest to manage, because there are no moving parts between the two systems.
+Synchronous integration styles are easy to manage, because there are no moving parts between the two systems.
 It is possible to estimate that more than 50% of all integration is synchronous request-reply in the current landcape.

 ### 2.2 Where Not to Use Synchronous Integration?